v3io/iguazio_api_examples/taxi_streaming/README.md

 rm -rf /v3io/bigdata/taxi_streaming_example/
 ```
 You can also select to delete the example container directory from the dashboard:
-in the **Data > bigdata** page, select the **Browse** tab, select the directories that you want to delete, and then select the delete icon from the action toolbar.
+in the **Data > bigdata > Browse** tab, select the directories that you want to delete, and then select the delete icon from the action toolbar.

 To assist you in the cleanup, especially for cases in which you don't have access to the dashboard and cannot run the file-system remove command, the sample includes a delete-stream bash shell script &mdash; **delete_stream.sh**.
 This script deletes the **taxi_streaming_example/drivers_stream** stream directory by using the `curl` CLI to issue recursive `XDELETE` commands.